 Cryptographic techniques shall be used during authentication and after authorization to implement fundamental security properties.

 Modern techniques are founded on protocols based on symmetric, asymmetric or hybrid keys.
-Currently, there is no list of acceptable cryptographic techniques in Annex U; there is a need to adopt a globally accepted cryptographic algorithm where no hacking/vulnerabilities have yet been discovered.
+Currently, there is no list of acceptable cryptographic techniques in Annex U. There is a need to adopt a globally accepted cryptographic algorithm in which no hacking/vulnerabilities have yet been discovered.

 In the specific case of Annex U, we highly recommend that you involve UL Solutions experts in the early stages of the product development process.
-Considering safety and security requirements only at the last stages (implementation) increases the risk of requiring rework that can impact feasibility, costs and time to market.
+Postponing attention to safety and security requirements until the last stages (implementation) increases the risk of causing rework that can impact feasibility, costs, and time-to-market.

 The UL Solutions Design Partnership portfolio supports manufacturers during the design stages, helping them understand compliance requirements and deliver their products to market faster.